robince/bayesian-prevalence/README.md

 This package includes code for Matlab, Python and R implementing Bayesian prevalence inference.

-This can be applied whenever a number of statistical tests are performed with a common false positive rate alpha.
-For example, a test in each participant during a psychology or neuroimaging experiment, or a test on each single unit recorded during an electrophysiology experiment.
+Consider that a statistical test (with common false positive rate alpha) is performed in each participant in a psychology or neuroimaging experiment, or on each single unit recorded in an electrophysiology experiment.
+Following this first-level analysis, we can compute the Bayesian estimate of the prevalence of the effect in the population using only three numbers: the total number of tests `n`, out of which `k` are positive, with false positive rate (alpha) `a`.
+These numbers can be specified directly in a function call or obtained from a variable that indicates the result of applying the individual tests at the first level.
+The `example_csv` scripts give an example of loading this first-level within-participant signficance data and applying the second-level prevalence functions.

-The total number of tests is `n`, out of which `k` are positive and each test has false positive rate (alpha) `a`.
+`bayesprev_example.{m,R,py}` simulates data under a hierarchical normal model, applies a t-test against zero within each participant at the first level, and applies Bayesian prevalence inference at the second level.
+Users can adapt this example to load their own raw data, replace the t-test with any other within-participant statistical test, or load the indicator variable for significance directly and apply the second level test (see also `example_csv`).

 These functions assume a uniform prior on the prevalence proportion.
-The inferred prevalence value gives an estimate of the proportion of the population which have the tested effect (i.e. would be true positives if tested).
+The inferred prevalence value gives an estimate of the proportion of the population that has the tested effect.
+For mathematical details of the Bayesian inference procedure see BayesianPrevalence.pdf

-Then:
+## Functions

 `bayesprev_map(k,n,a)` *Matlab*, *R*
 `bayesprev.map(k,n,a)` *Python*